Samguyette/Epson-Web-Scraper/README.md

 ## Installation

-Use the package manager [pip](https://pypi.org/project/beautifulsoup4/) to install beautifulsoup4.
-Use the package manager [pip](https://pypi.org/project/lxml/) to install lxml.
-Use the package manager [pip](https://pypi.org/project/numpy/) to install numpy.
-Use the package manager [pip](https://pypi.org/project/openpyxl/) to install openpyxl.
-Use the package manager [pip](https://pypi.org/project/pandas/) to install pandas.
-Use the package manager [pip](https://pypi.org/project/urllib3/) to install urllib3.
-Use the package manager [pip](https://pypi.org/project/requests/) to install requests.
+Use the package manager [pip](https://pypi.org/project/beautifulsoup4/) to install beautifulsoup4.\n Use the package manager [pip](https://pypi.org/project/lxml/) to install lxml.\n Use the package manager [pip](https://pypi.org/project/numpy/) to install numpy.\n Use the package manager [pip](https://pypi.org/project/openpyxl/) to install openpyxl.\n Use the package manager [pip](https://pypi.org/project/pandas/) to install pandas.\n Use the package manager [pip](https://pypi.org/project/urllib3/) to install urllib3.\n Use the package manager [pip](https://pypi.org/project/requests/) to install requests.

 ```bash